 In September 2006, the Financial Accounting Standards Board ("FASB") issued SFAS No. 157, "Fair Value Measurements".
 SFAS No. 157 defines "fair value" as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 SFAS No. 157 provides guidance for the determination of fair value, and establishes a fair value hierarchy for assessing the sources of information used in fair value measurements.
-SFAS No. 157 is effective for fiscal years beginning after November 15, 2007.
+SFAS No. 157 is effective for the Company on April 1, 2008.
 The Company is currently evaluating the impact of this pronouncement on its consolidated financial statements.